-Send GIFs in Messages
+How to send GIFs in Messages

 Here's what to do if you want to send a GIF to illustrate something in Messages.
 Perhaps you want to show someone exactly what you think of their last message by tapping into a celebrity reaction to a similar occurrence.

-- Open a Message.
+- Open a message.

 - Tap on the app icon.